 The garden is an important part of the attraction of Shandy Hall – all managed by volunteers.
 Work on the garden takes place all year round and the Trust is grateful to Chris Pearson for her dedication in maintaining it.
 Any help – practical assistance (or funds) would be gratefully received.
 Gardening experience is desirable, but not essential, as there are a variety of jobs, such as sweeping paths and collecting twigs, for which it is not required.

 The collection at Shandy Hall contains book, prints and paintings – mainly from the 18th century but increasingly modern interpretations that relate to either Sterne or his use of non-linear narrative.
 The Heritage Lottery Fund provided funding for the purchase of the original drawings of Martin Rowson’s graphic novel of Tristram Shandy and we are keen to continue to reflect Sterne’s influence on contemporary work.
 If you would like to donate to the collection or offer help towards future purchases, please contact the Trust.

-Our greatest thanks to our benefactors past and present, including: North York Moors National Park; Heritage Lottery Fund; English Heritage; Raymond Burton Foundation; Turner and Townsend; Pidem Trust; Carstairs Trust; Renaissance Yorkshire; Fentimans of Newcastle and a number of anonymous donations for individual projects.
+Our greatest thanks to our benefactors past and present, including: Arts Council England; North York Moors National Park; Heritage Lottery Fund; English Heritage; Raymond Burton Foundation; Turner and Townsend; Pidem Trust; Carstairs Trust; Renaissance Yorkshire; Fentimans of Newcastle and a number of anonymous donations for individual projects.